 That’s WellSpring’s history in a nutshell.
 The overall story of our church is exciting.
 But the personal stories within our church are even more amazing and important…stories of marriages rescued, addictions broken, lives changed, and eternities altered.

 A lot’s changed at WellSpring over the years.
 But our mission, “Helping people follow Jesus,” has remained the same.
 Pretty much everything we do lines up with that stated purpose.
-We help people follow Jesus by encouraging folks to find family, know God, discover purpose, and make an impact.
+We help people follow Jesus by encouraging folks to find family, know God, make an impact, and embrace discipleship.
 Our LifeTrack provides a fantastic overview of each step—learn more or sign up here!

 People at WellSpring come from all kinds of church backgrounds…and from no church background at all!
 We may not all agree on everything.
 In fact, we probably won’t.
 But that doesn’t mean that we can’t worship together and help people follow Jesus.